Mesothelioma Risk Factors Explained

 Certain demographics face a much higher risk for mesothelioma than others.
 White males over the age of 45, typically 65 and older, are most at risk.

-As noted above, these risk factors do not actually cause cancer.
 The reason mesothelioma is so common among this population is because far more white males worked in high-risk occupations than either women or men of other races.

 The reason mesothelioma typically develops in later years is because of the cancer’s latency — it takes anywhere from 20-50 years for mesothelioma to develop after initial exposure to asbestos.
 Furthermore, the worst levels of exposure occurred before regulations were established in the 1980s.

 Mesothelioma is far more common in individuals in their mid-to-late 40s or older who worked in high-risk occupations prior to the 1980s.